trial123Zel/crowdsec-ddns-monitor/README.md

 A Docker solution that automatically manages CrowdSec AllowLists for Dynamic DNS domains and Cloudflare-proxied services.
 This eliminates the performance penalties of CrowdSec's native DNS resolution while providing intelligent change detection and updates.

-[!IMPORTANT]
+## ⚠️ Security Considerations

-Claude Code planned and wrote 99% of this repo.
+- __Claude Code planned and wrote 99% of this repo.
 I chose ease-of-setup vs. ultimate security.
-See Security Considerations and Important Deviations from Standard Deployments for details and do not deploy on production server/exposed services server without understanding the repercussions.
+See Security Considerations and Important Deviations from Standard Deployments for details and do not deploy on production server/exposed services server without understanding the repercussions.__

-## ⚠️ Security Considerations

 - **Docker Socket Access**: The container requires Docker socket access.
 Ensure your host security policies allow this.
 - **Cloudflare Headers**: Never trust Cloudflare headers without validating the source IP is actually from Cloudflare.
 - **Webhook URLs**: Keep webhook URLs secure and rotate them regularly.